If you’re buying a home with someone else – or already have – you may be wondering how to handle your taxes.

 Mortgage points are fees you pay to your lender at closing in exchange for a reduced interest rate.
 Each point typically costs 1% of your mortgage amount, and these points are essentially prepaid interest on your loan.

 Because they're prepaid interest, the IRS allows homeowners to deduct them, just like mortgage interest.
-However, there are certain criteria you must meet to qualify for this deduction.
+However, there are certain criteria you must meet to qualify for this deduction, including:

 The mortgage must be for your primary residence, and paying mortgage points should be a standard practice in your local area.